Legal Advice for Compensation Insurance Claims & TPD Payouts

 • a shared pool and so on.

-To have a valid claim, the negligence of the owner/operator of the place must contribute to your injury.
+To have a valid public liability claim, the negligence of the owner/operator of the place must contribute to your injury.
 You could still have a case even if you were partially responsible for your physical or psychological damage.

 What is my claim worth?